meilisearch/documentation/resources/faq.md

 Killing MeiliSearch is **safe**, even in the middle of a process (ex: adding a batch of documents).
 When you restart the server, it will start the task from the beginning.
 More information in the [asynchronous updates guide](/learn/advanced/asynchronous_updates.md).

-## Does meilisearch deliver an interface to search in my documents?
+## Does MeiliSearch deliver an interface to search in my documents?

 Yes, a web interface is available on the default address and port of your MeiliSearch instance.